SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 >
 >* Refer to the [Wi-Fi - TCP Tx on Periodic Wakeup (SoC)](https://github.com/SiliconLabs/wiseconnect/tree/master/examples/si91x_soc/wlan/tcp_tx_on_periodic_wakeup) example for a detailed >example of M4 sleep wakeup.
 >
->* Enable SL_SI91X_ENABLE_LOWPWR_RET_LDO macro to optimize the deepsleep >power number, by default it is disabled.
+>* Enable SL_SI91X_ENABLE_LOWPWR_RET_LDO macro to optimize the deepsleep >power number.
+By default, it is disabled.

-### Front End Switch Selection GPIOs
+### Front-End Switch Selection GPIOs

  It is possible to configure the front-end switch GPIO pin selection through opermode.

-The following table describes the font-end switch selection for the SiWx917.
+The following table describes the front-end switch selection for the SiWx917.

 |**BIT[30]** |**BIT[29]** | **ANT_SEL_0(VC3)** | **ANT_SEL_1(VC2)** | **ANT_SEL_2(VC1)**|
 |---------|---------|--------|-------|------|